Mateusz1234m/ai-plays-dsj2/README.md

 The neural network used is a resnet18 without the last fully connected layer, which was replaced by layers corresponding to the each value predicted by the network.

+The neural network was trained for 5 epochs with batch_size=32 which gives ~700 iterations.
 Training and validation loss is shown below.
 It can be assumed that the backbone is capable of extracting the features necessary to determine the values listed above.

 <br/>